Maître de Conférences (teaching and research permanent position)

 Open positions: (all have been filled at the moment)

-My primary interest is the design of fast algorithms in computer algebra, and more particularly for computations with polynomials both in univariate contexts (Hermite-Padé approximation, linear system solving, basis reduction, Hermite form computation) and multivariate settings (constrained interpolation problems, polynomial system solving, change of monomial order for zero-dimensional ideals).
+My primary interest is the design of fast algorithms in computer algebra, and more particularly for computations with polynomials both in univariate contexts (Hermite-Padé approximation, linear system solving, basis reduction, Hermite normal form) and multivariate settings (interpolation, polynomial system solving, change of monomial order, syzygies).

 The basic problems mentioned above are ubiquitous in algebraic computations, and I am also interested in studying specific contexts where they occur.
-This involves error-correcting codes (e.g. the Guruswami-Sudan list-decoding algorithm), as well as cryptography (e.g. in algebraic cryptanalysis).
+This involves error-correcting codes (e.g. the Guruswami-Sudan list-decoding algorithm for Reed-Solomon codes and AG codes), as well as cryptography (e.g. in algebraic cryptanalysis).

 From September 2017 to August 2021, I have been working as a Maître de Conférences in the Computer Algebra Group of XLIM Research Institute, with my teaching at the Faculty of Science and Technology of University of Limoges.